mickmcc/node-caltime/README.md

 # CalTime

-`CalTime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract timespans.
+`caltime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract timespans.
 Operations which are supported by the module include:
 - query if timespans overlap with each other
 - calculate the overlap (intersection) of timespans
 - calculate the addition (union) of timespans
 - calculate the remainder left after subtracting timespans
+- calculate the difference between timespans
+- merge the timespans in an array which overlap
 - sort an array of timespans

-One useful feature provided by `CalTime` is the ability to define time-based rules.
+One useful feature provided by `caltime` is the ability to define time-based rules.
 This allows timespans to be generated according to a specific period and within certain constraints.
 Examples of the timespans which can be generated are:
 - 2-3pm on Monday of every week in UTC timezone.